cscw2015/maverick/Interim/Interim.md

 	- local governments also get a lot of pressure to "do more with less" [9]
 	- we will incorporate cost estimate of any changes we may propose in final recommendation report to council

-### CSCW Use in Government and Politics

-- as internet usage exploded, public sector realized the need to tap into these new technologies
-- three governmental relationships to consider[10]:
-	1. **Government to Citizen**: citizens paying bills or taxes, voter registration, business permits and license applications
-	2. **Government to Business**: purchase for property, equipment, office supplies
-	3. **Government to Government**: our category of concern; includes enabling project teams to collaborate using CSCW technologies, provide news/information and online report generation/procurement tools, publishing documents and manuals online to reduce printing costs[11]
-- examples of other technologies being used by other municipal governments:
-	- Preston City Council selected Cadcorp SIS desktop & Cadcord GeognoSIS web-based software: provides data migration solution and ability to read/display multiple graphic and database formats [13]
-	- Munich City Council replaced all Microsoft software with open source equivalents, saving money on IT costs and proprietary licenses [14]
-	- IVS-City Council software used in city council meetings during voting process, done with keypads [15]
-- some city councils work with software companies to provide solutions to public-sector requirements
-- example: Peterborough City Council working with XCD HR to automate number of manual HR processes [16]
-- lets employees take time normally spent on paperwork to focus on more crucial aspects of job
-- business benefits include:
-	- Immediate benefits/efficiency gains across the board (for HR, managers, and employees)
-	- Improved reporting capability with 24/7 up-to-date decision making data available to appropriate audience supporting CMT
-	- Improved access to information to support a more mobile workforce using current communication tools: phone, tablet, pc, from anywhere via cloud
-	- HR workload has become more manageable and CIPD skills put to better use
-	- Less chasing is required due to approval process and email alert reminders on managers and employees [16]

 ###History of CSCW Use in Government

 - goal with section: show some examples of CSCW use in local government, and why they were chosen